celiolarcher/AUTOCVE/README.md

 The ensembles created are based on the [Voting Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) class.
 In the default version, several methods implemented in the [scikit-learn](https://github.com/scikit-learn/scikit-learn) package can be used on the final ensemble as well as  the XGBClassifier of the [XGBoost](https://github.com/dmlc/xgboost) library.
 In addition, other [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) compatible libraries can be added in a custom grammar.

+Yet, the Auto-CVE uses the dynamic sampling holdout as an option to accelerate the evaluation of pipelines, which can make the search procedure orders of magnitude faster than using the regular cross-validation.

-### Currently only classification tasks are available (regression tasks coming soon)!
+### Currently only classification tasks are available (although regression tasks are planned to be included as well).

 #### GECCO experiment scripts can be found in the [AUTOCVE_GECCO19](https://github.com/celiolarcher/Experiments_GECCO19) repository.